mrniket/Swift-Collections/README.md

 0.1 Alpha.
 The API is subject to change.

-If any of these collections exist already in Swift's standard library let me know and I will delete the duplicate classes found here.
-If any collections can be improved, please file a bug or pull request.

 ## Collaborate

 All development happens on GitHub.
 File a bug or pull request for new features and fixes.

+If any of these collections exist already in Swift's standard library let me know and I will delete the duplicate classes found here.
+Suggestions for improvements are welcome!

 ## In Progress